kendalldc/Mod2-Advice/README.md

 Users are able to get advice for them problems in one click.
 This appeals to users who are interested in things like meditation and also the office.

+The apps theme is sleek,simple, and most of all  just like advice should be.
+Straight to